What is iCloud?

 On a Windows computer, users must first download and install iCloud for Windows, then enter the Apple ID and password, select features, and click Apply.
 Microsoft Outlook syncs with iCloud Mail, Contacts, Calendar and Reminders.
 Other apps are available on the iCloud website.

 The service, which requires an Apple ID, is available on Macs running macOS Ventura 13, iPhones running iOS 16, iPads running iPadOS 16 and iPod Touches running iOS 15.
 Apple Watches must run watchOS 9 to support the service, while AppleTVs must run tvOS 16.
 Some features, such as photo sharing, have their own minimum system requirements.

 PCs must have Windows 10 or later to synchronize with iCloud.
 PC users must also have an Apple device to set up iCloud for Windows.

 An iCloud account includes a free @icloud.com email address -- formerly @me.com.
 This feature is optional, but users can choose to use the free email address as their iCloud Apple ID.

 The Find My iPhone feature enables users to geolocate, lock and remotely wipe their iPhone, Mac or iPad if it is lost or stolen.
 This feature was first available to paying MobileMe users in 2009 as part of the iOS 3 software update.
 It was available for free with the iOS 4.2.1 software update the following year.

 An additional feature, called Lost Mode, appeared with iOS 6, enabling users to mark their missing iPhones as lost.

-The Photo Library automatically uploads any photo or video the user takes to the iCloud.
-Users can access their files from an iPhone, iPad, iPod Touch, Apple TV, Mac or PC, or on iCloud.com.
-This feature is available on iOS 8.1 or later and requires an internet connection.
+The iCloud photo library automatically uploads any photo or video the user takes to the iCloud.
+Users can access their files from an iPhone, iPad, iPod Touch, Apple TV, Mac or PC, or on the iCloud website.
+This feature requires an internet connection.

 Backup and restore